plesk/wpchk/README.md

 `wpscan --help`

-Display the help page.
+Displays the help page.

 `wpscan --json`

-Output scan results in the JSON format.
+Outputs scan results in the JSON format.

 ## How to fix